Make a copy of this site to do YOUR LifeWork planning!

 The best and easiest way to document your work is digitally via a computer.
 And better yet, creating and maintaining your own website version of this template allows you to access it from anywhere and share it - if you wish - with anyone.

-Phase 1 to narrow them down to 5-7 key words or key phrases that define you and your LifeWork.
+There are thousands of words and phrases that describe you and the world of work.
+You will start with Phase 1 to narrow them down to 5-7 key words or key phrases that define you and your LifeWork.

 Documenting your research here then summarizing it and being able to access all in this one web space via hyperlinks will make it very easy to manage the logistics of your LifeWork planing.